kiwimoe/kiwimoe.github.io/_posts/2022-07-11-distro-choice.md

 tags: [question]
 ---

-## What is "distro"?
+## What called "distro"?
-Distro full form distribution.
+Distro full form is distribution.
 Here, distro refers GNU/Linux variety and flavours.
-Put your fun in real computing world, wander new features or even more better, with GNU/Linux.
+Put your fun back in real computing world, wander new features or even more better.

-## Why GNU/Linux and distro is important?
+## Why Windows fall apart?
-As today, most of computers have always preinstalled Windows Operating System.
-However, Windows isn't a great learning platform even if you're a low-level developer or not.
-Windows is closed-source software, means you can't see it's source code.
+As today, most of computers comes with preinstalled Windows Operating System.
+However, Windows isn't a great OS or environment as a learning platform.
+Windows itself is closed-source software, means you can't see the source code nor even know what's going on inside.
 Trying to reverse engineering the source code, may result Microsoft can sue you for legal reasons.
-In fact, you don't own your own the copy of Windows operating system, if you ever read EULA (End User License Agreement), Microsoft clearly says,
+In fact, you don't own your copy of Windows operating system, if you ever read the EULA (End User License Agreement), Microsoft clearly says,
 > The software is licensed, not sold.
 Under this agreement, we grant you the right to install and run one instance of the software on your device (the licensed device), for use by one person at a time.
-Even you buy a Windows copy today, the same EULA will be applied, "The software is licensed, not sold", what means that you paid for Windows to get a copy of this piece of software, however it's still owned by Microsoft and they completely reject the proof that your paid for this.
+Buying a Windows copy today, the same EULA will be applied, "The software is licensed, not sold", means that you paid for Windows to get a copy of this piece of software, however, it's still not yours. legally owned by Microsoft and they completely reject the proof that your paid for this.

-EULA license doesn't make any sense, in general it more like they'll take all of your money, but still it's not your money.
-In my opinion fasten user by these ways, isn't the right way to do business, they just want to sell their product no matter what.
+For particular reasons, EULA license doesn't make any sense, in general it more like they'll take all of your money, but you can't protest about it.
+In my opinion this isn't the right way to do a business, especially for this big tech giants, they just want to sell their product no matter what.
 Not owning a single piece of software makes similar, "You don't use Windows, Windows uses you.".

 ## What GNU/Linux licenses does about it?
-GNU/Linux doesn't apply any kind of EULA license (EULA basically intended for closed source softwares).
+GNU/Linux doesn't apply or have any kind of EULA license (EULA basically intended for closed source softwares) or based any kind of proprietary license.
 Instead it uses, free licenses, aka Open-source license(s).
 The most common and popular Open-source license is GNU Public License or GPL.
 Most of GNU/Linux distros even Linux kernel uses GPL (v2.0) license, applying this license means, you're free to use this piece of software with some criterias.

 In a nutshell GPL says...
 - The freedom to run the software for any purpose.